rolling-scopes-school/tasks/tasks/connections/milestone_1.registration.md

 ## Examination

+_Submit_ word is just the name of the button, you can use whatever label for the button you want.

 ### Profit

 - page with dedicated url: **5 points**
 - validation for _name_ field with error messages: **5 points**
 - validation for _password_ field with error messages: **5 points**
-- redirection to sign-in page after successful registration: **10 points**
+- redirection to sign-in page after successful registration: **5 points**
-- error messages for failed http-request is shown: **10 points**
+- toast messages with appropriate text are displayed if http-request fails or succeed: **10 points**
-- created and used dedicated @ngrx/effects for authorization processes: **25 points**
+- _Submit_ button is disabled if form is invalid.
+Also, it should be disabled after http error with type `PrimaryDuplicationException` until the user changes the field value: **10 points**
+- _Submit_ button is disabled and `email` field has error message of taken account if user type the same email address that he tried to send before and got an error `PrimaryDuplicationException`: **10 points**
+- _Submit_ button is disabled after clicking until any http error is returned (http success is not considered because redirection into login page should be in that case): **10 points**

 ### Fines

-- redirection to sign-in page after failed registration: **-25 points**
+- redirection to sign-in page after failed registration: **-20 points**
+- user can click _Submit_ button more than once even if previous http-request is not completed: **-20 points**